Degrees and Certifications:

 I enjoy going to the Caldwell County Public Library, their staff are some of the nicest people I've met.
 I always leave with a stack of books.
 Then, I hit Camp Coffee, their lavendar honey lattes are the best.
 I bring it all back to my front porch where I sit and relax watching the birds at their feeders.

 I enjoy being outdoors and love to go walking through my woods and wading in our creek looking for treasures like feathers and cool quartz formations.
 Sometimes, if I'm lucky, I come across an animal skeleton that I can clean up and bring into my classroom!
 I'm not a great gardener, but I do like growing summer vegetables and tending to my flowers.
-I also love curling up with a good book or magazine.
+I also love curling up on my front porch with a good book or magazine, watching the hummingbirds at their feeders.

 "Integrity First, Service Before Self and Excellence In All We Do"